gautam-404/MESA-PORT/README.md

   * ***Install MESA*** on ***Linux*** and ***macOS*** (ARM/M-series and Intel) with just this python package!

   * With Python and MESA installed, anyone can run your MESA model using this module.
 You only need to share your python project.

+  * Single star as well as binary system evolution supported.

   * This module also allows you to manipulate parameters in your inlist files.
 Your inputs will automatically be converted to the right data type and format for fortran.
 [Brainchild of [Marco Müllner](https://github.com/MarcoMuellner/PyMesaHandler)]